gavin-jaynes/Gavin-s_Portfolio/README.md

 ## About Me

 Hi there! 👋 I'm Gavin, a data enthusiast with a passion for problem-solving.
-While my background is in data analytics, I'm excited to apply my skills to web development.
-Proficient in SQL, R, Excel, and Tableau, I'm on a journey to craft engaging online experiences.
+While my background is in data analytics, I'm excited to apply my skills to Back-End Web Development.
+Proficient in SQL, R, HTML, and technical thinking, I'm on a journey to craft engaging online experiences.

 Explore my portfolio for projects showcasing my problem-solving and analytical mindset.
 My GitHub is evolving with new web development projects.
 For inquiries or to discuss collaboration, email me at gavin.jaynes57@gmail.com or find me on [LinkedIn](https://www.linkedin.com/in/gavin-j-a58b3a213/) if you have any questions or would like to discuss my projects and skills further.